 My day on the bay was mainly spent taking in the scenery, and enjoying several stops for kayaking and swimming!
 However, I also made sure to visit Phang Nga’s most famous attraction: James Bond Island, which has become one of Thailand’s most well-known locations thanks to the 1974 Bond film ‘The Man With The Golden Gun’.

-Today James bond island is just as scenic as it appeared to be in the movie.
-It’s a great example of the diverse and breath-taking landscapes you can expect to find in Phang Nga Bay!
+Today James Bond Island is just as scenic as it appeared to be in the movie.
+It’s a great example of the diverse and breathtaking landscapes you can expect to find in Phang Nga Bay!

 Where to stay in Krabi –